the-haive/search-client/GETTING_STARTED.md

 1. For the SearchClient: Call `deferUpdates(true)` before you do anything that would normally trigger callbacks.
 This will in turn call `deferUpdates(true)` for all services.
 When you want callbacks to again be activated, call `deferUpdate(false)` method.
 When first param is false it optionally takes a second parameter that can be used to indicate whether pending updates are to be skipped or not.
 1. For a specific service: Call its specific `deferUpdates(true)` before you do anything that would normally trigger callbacks.
 And then afterwards, if you want the callbacks to again be active, call `deferUpdates(false)` and use the second parameter to indicate whether pending updates are to be skipped or not.

-1. When using manual mode: Pass a second variable to the `fetch()`-call, a boolean `suppressCallbacks` parameter, set to `true`.
+Please see [[SearchClient.deferUpdates]] for more information.

 ## Authentication

-The IntelliSearch SearchService supports using JWT (<a href="https://jwt.io/">JSON Web Token</a>) authentication for differentiating users/permissions.
+The IntelliSearch SearchService supports using OpenID authentication via JWT (<a href="https://jwt.io/">JSON Web Token</a>) authentication for differentiating users/permissions.
 If the index is public and does not use authentication then you can turn off authentication (which is enabled by default) by passing this in the settings object in the SearchClient constructor: `authentication: { enabled: false }`.

 If you however want to use authentication, then there are a couple of things that is important:

-1. The SearchService must be configured to use the CurrentPrincipal plugin.
+1. The SearchService must be configured to use the `CurrentPrincipal` plugin (which then extracts the authentication JWT package).

-1. A web-service that identifies the user must be setup that is accessible from the page that the search-client runs on.
+2. A web-service that identifies the user must be setup that is accessible from the page that the search-client runs on.

     - The web-service endpoint must identify the user and create a JWT that is returned.
     - On the server-side the JWT needs to be generated by using the same secret key as is set up in the SearchService (a random key was generated on setup and should be pre-configured).
     - A choice must be made on the expiration time for the token.
 It is suggested to be liberal, but to still have an expiration time.
 An hour would probably be fine in many cases.
     - It is suggested that the creation time property in the JWT is backdated with a minute or so to cope for time variances between the SearchService and this web-service.

-1. The SearchClient authentication settings object must define:
+3. The SearchClient authentication settings object must define:
     - The endpoint url.
     - The path for the jwt value when returned.
       If the returned structure is `{ user: { jwt: "actualtokenhash" } }` then the tokenPath should be `[ "user", "jwt" ]`.